apache/flink/flink-connectors/flink-connector-gcp-pubsub/src/main/java/org/apache/flink/streaming/connectors/gcp/pubsub/source/README.md

 ## Usage

-Please keep in mind that the new source can be found in package `org.apache.flink.streaming.connectors.gcp.pubsub.source` while the old source implementation can still be found in `org.apache.flink.streaming.connectors.gcp.pubsub` (without `source` suffix).
-The API of the new source is not much different from the old one.

 To keep up the Google Cloud Pub/Sub at-least-once guarantee, messages are acknowledged against Pub/Sub when checkpointing succeeds.
 If a message is not acknowledged within a timeout (here `Duration.ofSeconds(1)`), Pub/Sub will attempt redelivery.
 To avoid unnecessary redelivery of successfully received messages, the timeout after which the reception of a message is deemed a failure (acknowledge deadline) should always be configured (much) *higher* than the checkpointing interval!

 ```java